sjorsverhaak/sjorsverhaak.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 2
-cv_pdf: verhaak CV.pdf # you can also use external links here
+cv_pdf: Verhaak CV.pdf # you can also use external links here
 description: Below is my Curriculum Vitae.
 A .pdf can be downloaded by clicking the icon in the top right.
 toc:
   sidebar: left